reggieb/linear_work_flow/README.md

 ### Check first and last

-`first?` and `last?` methods can be used to check if that is at the beginning or end of the defined states.
+`first?` and `last?` methods can be used to check if the work flow is at the beginning or end of the defined states.

 ```ruby